zzehli/study-notes/react/react.md

 ### useMemo
 * it lets you cache the result of a calculation between re-renders, so that the calculation does not run again when re-renders
 * for example, when toggle theme, the content of the page does not change, in this case, we can use `useMemo` to cache the content
+* `useMemo` caches the result of a calculation, while `useCallback` caches the function itself.
+Think about the a filter list and a fetch call.
+* `memo` can cache a component, but only if the *props* in the function are unchanged, therefore use `useMemo` and `useCallback` to cache those props

 ### useRef
 * it lets you use a value that does not triggers re-render